-The fixes above should help fix Back Tap on your iPhone, but if you’re on an unsupported device, then there’s no recourse but to upgrade.
-But as awesome as Back Tap is, we advise against that unless you have a number of other reasons to switch to a newer iPhone.
+The above methods should help fix the back tap on your iPhone, but if you’re on an unsupported device, there’s no recourse but to upgrade.
+But as awesome as back tap is, we advise against that unless you have a number of other reasons to switch to a newer iPhone.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.